sakosuri/Client-metrics-report/README.md

 The report combines:

 - Five-minute trend analytics for RSSI, SNR, rates, onboarding duration, and roaming duration
-- current client details for health score and connected access point information
+- Point-in-time client details for health score and connected access point information
 - Assurance events with client details sampled at each event timestamp
 - Bar charts summarizing onboarding, roaming, RSSI, and SNR distributions